pphili/group-theory-projections/README.md

 Numerical application of the group theoretic projection operators for the T_d group.
 We use the tetrahedral single (double) group projection operators to projected basis states of the \Gamma_4 (\Gamma_8) representation onto each other.

 ## Mathematica Version
+This version is recommended only for testing and visulaizing the projections.
+For large amounts of data, Mathematica's memory requirements are much larger than the Python version (see section below).

 First run Td_realspace_rot.nb.
 This initializes all of the matrices needed for the projections.

 ### Single Group